EasonShi0624/EasonShi0624.github.io/_pages/about.md

 </strong>.

-So far, I'm interested in **studying how to apply and devlop Molecular Dynamics (MD) in complex systems** and **bridging molecular science with cutting-edged Data Science techniques**.
+For now, I'm interested in and working in **studying how to apply and devlop Molecular Dynamics (MD) in complex systems** and **bridging molecular science with cutting-edged Data Science techniques**.
+I'm also willing and thrilled to explore other subdiscipline such as electronic structure, drug discovery, quantum computing, etc.

 I'm actively seeking for a PhD position in Theoretical/Computaional Chemistry, Data Science, or Computer Science in 27 Fall.
 Finger crossed!